-My Lodge 12-inch cast-iron skillet, 6-quart Le Creuset Dutch Oven, Weber Kettle, Weber Smokey Mountain, 12-quart Stock Pot, Kitchenaid rubber spatulas, and Victorinox Chef’s knife.
+My Lodge 12-inch cast-iron skillet, Oxo Non-stick wok, 6-quart Le Creuset Dutch Oven, Weber Kettle, Weber Smokey Mountain, Traeger Ironwood 885, 12-quart Stock Pot, Kitchenaid rubber spatulas, and Victorinox Chef’s knife.

 What is your favorite food to eat?

 Man, this is hard.
-I’d have to say Vietnamese comfort food, burritos, hamburgers, chicken wings, and BBQ ribs.
+I’d have to say Vietnamese comfort food, tacos, hamburgers, chicken wings, and BBQ ribs.